AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in December 2025

++++**Maintenance Updates week of December 7-13, 2025**

+### Maintenance Updates week of December 7-13, 2025

+#### Users

+**Bulk editing users removes resource pools and direct reports**

+When a user is bulk editing users, clicks into the Resource Pools field, and does not enter a value, Resource Pools for all the edited users are removed.

+Bulk editing may also remove direct reports from the edited users.

++++

 +++**Maintenance Updates week of November 30-December 6, 2025**

 ### Maintenance Updates week of November 30-December 6, 2025